Why am I not getting pregnant?

 - Dye test – dye is injected through the cervix and then the person doing the procedure uses a laparascope to see whether there are any blockages

-The tests you'll be offered will depend on your medical history, for example whether you know you've had chlamydia or endometriosis.
+- The tests you'll be offered will depend on your medical history, for example whether you know you've had something like chlamydia or endometriosis.

-The GP will test the quality and quantity of your BD partner's sperm.
-About one in ten men has an abnormal result, so the test is usually repeated.
+A GP will test the quality and quantity of a man's sperm.
+About one in 10 men has an abnormal result, so the test is usually repeated.
 About two in 100 men will have a second abnormal test.

 The medical language to do with fertility and infertility treatments is hard to pronounce and pretty difficult to understand.
 For example, if you hear 'oligozoospermia', the doctor's talking about low sperm count.

 Other things that may need to be ruled out for men are hormone disorders and plumbing problems ie blockages in the testicles or problems ejaculating.

 What if there's no reason I can't get pregnant?It's incredibly frustrating even when you are in the system, as things cannot go quickly enough.
 Every month is an ovulation (and an opportunity) that has been and gone.